 Students raised concerns regarding the issue of elevators working, as well as why the dance studio has no hydration station.
 Yet, the school is too focused on celebrating the demolition of the Russell Hall building that will allow for a new campus entrance.

-Baffled and unsure with how to respond, Hoffman expresses his sympathy and says, “We hear you with those basic needs.”
+Baffled and unsure with how to respond, Hoffman expressed his sympathy and said, “We hear you with those basic needs.”

 Hoffman informed students of the difficulty faced with facilities being replaced and fixed.
 He reveals that for facility issues to become a priority, an administrator must submit a work order that will be tracked and put into a system.